danileph/danileph/README.md

 I am a full-stack developer with over 2 years of valuable commercial experience, with a focus on frontend development.

 On the frontend side, I'm good in React and its entire ecosystem, harnessing its power to build dynamic and responsive web applications.
-I take pride in creating intuitive and visually appealing interfaces that leave a lasting impression on users.
+I'm trying to build intuitive and visually appealing interfaces that leave a lasting impression on users.

 When it comes to the backend, I'm experienced in leveraging the power of Node.js (with Express) to create robust and scalable server-side solutions.
 Additionally, I've had the pleasure of working with C# (.NET), expanding my skill set and tackling diverse challenges.